Clinical Predoctoral Internships

 Training Program Manual

 We encourage you to review our Training Program Manual (pdf).
 This manual contains more detailed explanations of the training program, as well as training program policies.
-Distribution of this material without the written permission from San José State University Counseling Services; One Washington Square, ADM 201; San Jose CA 95192-0035, is strictly prohibited.
+Distribution of this material without the written permission from San José State University Counseling and Psychological Services; One Washington Square, ADM 201; San Jose CA 95192-0035, is strictly prohibited.

 STIPEND AND BENEFITS: